WordPress/openverse/documentation/projects/proposals/proxy_frontend_api_requests/20241202-implementation_plan_proxy_frontend_api_requests_ip.md

   the `process.env.[VARIABLE_NAME]`, not `runtimeConfig.VARIABLE_NAME` since the
   `runtimeConfig` is not available in the plugin body.
-- add a middleware using `defineEventHandler` that adds the `OpenverseApiClient` as to the event context as `event.context.client`.
+- add a middleware using `defineEventHandler` that adds the `OpenverseApiClient` as to the event context as `event.context.api_client`.

 ### Set up Nuxt Server proxy routes